UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 1. **Clone the Repository**

-    First, clone the repository using Git:
+    Open your terminal, go to the desired directory, and clone the repository by executing this Git command:

     ```bash
     git clone https://github.com/UBC-MDS/DSCI-532_2024_1_TBtracker.git